 Growing witloof chicory is, indeed, an experience.
 It all begins with the cultivation of the taproot.
 The witloof chicory seeds can be sown directly into the ground or started indoors.
 Timing is everything, as a delay in transplanting into the garden can affect the quality of the taproot.

 There’s nothing especially difficult about growing witloof chicory roots.
 Treat them as you would any root vegetable.
-Plant this chicory in full sun, spacing plants 6 to 8 inches (15 to 20 cm.) apart.
+Plant this chicory in full sun, spacing plants 6 to 8 inches (15-20.5 cm.) apart.
 Keep them weeded and watered.
 Avoid high nitrogen fertilizers to encourage root development and prevent the overproduction of leaves.
-Witloof chicory is ready for harvest in the fall around the time of first frost.
+Witloof chicory is ready for harvest in the fall around the time of the first frost.
 Ideally, the roots will be about 2 inches (5 cm.) in diameter.

 Once harvested, the roots can be stored for a period of time before being forced.
-The leaves are cut off approximately 1 inch (2.5 cm.) above the crown, side roots are removed and the taproot is shortened to 8 to 10 inches (20 to 25 cm.) long.
+The leaves are cut off approximately 1 inch (2.5 cm.) above the crown, side roots are removed, and the taproot is shortened to 8 to 10 inches (20.5-25.5 cm.) long.
 The roots are stored on their side in sand or sawdust.
-Storage temperatures are kept between 32 to 36 degrees F. (0 to 2 C.) with 95% to 98% humidity.
+Storage temperatures are kept between 32 to 36 degrees F. (0-2 C.) with 95% to 98% humidity.

 As needed, taproots are brought out of storage for wintertime forcing.
-They are replanted, completely covered to exclude all light, and maintained between 55 to 72 degrees F. (13 to 22 C.).
-It takes approximately 20 to 25 days for the chicon to reach marketable size.
+They are replanted, completely covered to exclude all light, and maintained between 55 to 72 degrees F. (13-22 C.).
+It takes approximately 20 to 25 days for the chicon to reach a marketable size.
 The result is a tightly formed head of fresh salad greens which can be enjoyed in the dead of winter.